-The Company entered into an agreement with Nord Gold SE ("Nordgold") on March 13, 2014 (the "Option Agreement"), under which Nordgold was granted the right to acquire a 50.01% interest in the Paul Isnard mining concessions in French Guiana, France, which includes the Montagne d'Or project, and the exploration permits (the "Paul Isnard Gold Project"), held by the Company's subsidiary at the time, CMMO.
+The Company entered into an agreement with Nord Gold plc ("Nordgold") on March 13, 2014 (the "Option Agreement"), under which Nordgold was granted the right to acquire a 50.01% interest in the Montagne d'Or Project (formerly known as the "Paul Isnard Project") in French Guiana, France, which includes the Montagne d'Or gold deposit, and the exploration permits, held by the Company's subsidiary at the time, CMMO.

-On January 12, 2016, the Company entered into an agreement with Nordgold to sell a 5% minority interest in the Paul Isnard Gold Project (the "5% Sale") for \$7,870 (US\$6,000) (received).
-The formal acquisition and transfer of the 5% interest would not occur until Nordgold earned the initial 50.01% interest in the Paul Isnard Gold Project under the Option Agreement.
+On January 12, 2016, the Company entered into an agreement with Nordgold to sell a 5% minority interest in the Montagne d'Or Project (the "5% Sale") for \$7,870 (US\$6,000) (received).
+The formal acquisition and transfer of the 5% interest would not occur until Nordgold earned the initial 50.01% interest in the Montagne d'Or Project under the Option Agreement.